Laravel-Backpack/Base/README.md

 ## Todos

-// TODO - enable developers to replace auth views by just placing a view with the right name in the vendor folder
 // TODO - instruct developer on how to modify/extend the AuthController and PasswordController and/or provide example

 ## Testing